jonnyhoeven/puppet-to-ansible/README.md

 # Puppet to Ansible

+This Ruby script is used to create your Ansible inventory from YAML files in puppet filesystems.
+It reads YAML files from the `data/nodes` and `data/roles` directories of each environment, and builds `inv` representing your updated Ansible inventory.

 The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environments, roles and hosts to generate Ansible compatible inventory files.